mshanken/code-guide/README.md

 # Code Guide
 Code Guide is a project for documenting standards for developing flexible, durable, and sustainable HTML and CSS (and JS).
 This should be a start point of company style guide, contribution are always welcome.
+Now, you can create your own theme with theme-builder (create your own CSS file with )

 # Front-End development
 As this is an starting point and only front-end is mentioned here, it can grow as company standard. pending on future contributions and request.